-How can wealth managers transform their content to suit a modern audience?
+How can wealth managers transform their investment content to suit a modern audience?

-Read on as Dominic Gamble, Co-Founder and CEO of GoUpscale, reflects on why wealth managers need to change the way they communicate with clients and how rethinking content can bring them closer to their audience.
+Read on as Dominic Gamble, CEO and Co-founder of GoUpscale, reflects on why wealth managers need to change the way they communicate with clients and how rethinking investment content can bring them closer to their audience.

 You see, content creators in wealth management are generally remunerated based on content production rather than content engagement.
 The people writing content are typically the research teams, perhaps a role fulfilled by investment advisory teams too.